ParedesCreative/ParedesCreative/README.md

 ### I'm Victor

-I'm a Laravel and Statamic fan.
+I'm build with Laravel and am a Statamic advocate.

 🥳